 Crash tests conducted by the Insurance Institute for Highway Safety revealed side-impact and rear whiplash protection was an important safety feature.
 Head injuries from inadequate side-impact protection can be fatal, but the likelihood of surviving a side-impact crash improves when a car has side-curtain airbags.
 Depending on car designs, side-curtain airbags may also increase the likelihood of surviving rollovers.

 If you are in a lighter and smaller vehicle, you are disadvantaged in crashes with bigger and heavier vehicles.
 However, such vehicles also possess flexibility advantages, as they are easier to handle and more nimble than bulkier vehicles.
-Heavier vehicles are at a disadvantage in single-vehicle accidents caused by loss of control — and such accidents cause 43% of fatalities.
+Heavier vehicles are at a disadvantage in single-vehicle accidents caused by loss of control -- and such accidents cause 43% of fatalities.
 A corrective measure to address this weakness is the addition of electronic stability control systems.
 The federal government mandated this additional protection for all car models from 2012 onwards.
 Safety experts have said this protection lowers the risk of single-vehicle crash fatalities by 56%.
-Rollover fatalities are reduced 80% for SUVs and 77% for passenger cars that had electronic stability control systems.
+Rollover fatalities are reduced by 80% for SUVs and 77% for passenger cars that had electronic stability control systems.

 Pickups, which lag in electronic stability control systems and are prone to rollovers because of higher centers of gravity continue to rank as very unsafe for drivers.
 Based on fatality and serious injury data, pickups are the most dangerous vehicle category for drivers.

 Manufacturing Flaws are Not the Only Reason for Accidents